esatefekorkmaz/K-Mod/README.md

 # K-Mod
 Extra admin commands, buy menu and any other extra features for Sven Co-op.
 Shared for portfolio.

 Note: Commands from K-Mod are used with Advanced Say Commands by Lt.Ibrahim.
-You have to prefer say commands from chat to use SC-EMod commands.
+You have to prefer say commands from chat to use K-Mod commands.

 <b>Examples:</b>